Masaku12/alx-low_level_programming/0x0D-preprocessor/README.md

-This directory contains solutions for problems on Preprocessors
+This directory contains solutions for problems on the Preprocessor